andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/what-in-the-world-is-an-escaping-closure-in-swift.md

 # Wrapping up

-My goal was to shed some light on the concept of &#8220;escaping closures&#8221;.
+My goal was to shed some light on the concept of "escaping closures&#8221;.
 With the definition and the example scenarios that give rise to escaping closures, my hope is that things are a little more clear for you.
 Sound off in the comments if you're still struggling, or if you've run across other scenarios requiring you to use the `@escaping` attribute!

 <a name="share" class="jump-target"></a>